Hans Reinhold von Fersen

-Hans Reinhold von Fersen (2 March 1683 Tallinn – 25 May 1736 Stockholm) was a Swedish count, politician and soldier.
+Hans Reinhold von Fersen (2 March 1683 Tallinn – 25 May 1736 Stockholm) was a Swedish count, politician and soldier of Baltic-German origin.
 He served as lieutenant general from 1720 and as president of the Svea Court of Appeal from 1731.

-He was the son of count Reinhold Johan von Fersen and Anna Sophia von Ungern-Sternberg.
+He was the son of count Reinhold Johan von Fersen and Anna Sophia von Ungern-Sternberg, likewise of Baltic German nobility.
 In 1715 he himself married countess Eleonora Margareta Wachtmeister, daughter of the royal counsellor Axel Wachtmeister.
 They had two children: